What is in your hand?

 Fast forward to today's world in which God has a work for you and me to do in each of the worlds in which we live.
 Unfortunately, many of us don't feel capable of doing anything significant for God and consequently sit back and virtually waste our lives by not fulfilling God's purpose for it.
 So God's question to each of us today is: "What is that in your hand?"

 In other words, what God-given gifts do you have?
 What do you enjoy doing and do reasonably well?
 What would you like to be doing if you had the opportunity?
 These activities usually indicate what your stick is; that is, what gift or gifts that are in your hand.
 Whatever these are, be sure to put these abilities to good use in serving God, remembering that we serve God by serving people.

-Remember, too, that when you stand before Jesus and give an account of your life, be sure that you won't just stand there holding your schtick that appears as if it were just taken out of the gift box.
-With God's help, I hope that when this time comes for me, my schtick will appear to be almost completely worn out from having put it to productive use.
+Remember, too, that when you stand before Jesus and give an account of your life, be sure that you won't just stand there holding your staff that appears as if it were just taken out of the gift box.
+With God's help, I hope that when this time comes for me, it will appear to be almost completely worn out from having put it to productive use.

-Suggested prayer: Dear God, thank you for the schtick (gift/s) you have placed in my hand.
-Help me to get the best training possible so I can make the best use of my stick for effective service, and to find ways to use my stick to serve and bring honor to you.
+Suggested prayer: Dear God, thank you for the gifts you have placed in my hand.
+Help me to get the best training possible so I can make the best use of my staff for effective service, and to find ways to use it to serve and bring honor to you.
 Thank you for hearing and answering my prayer.
 Gratefully, in Jesus' name, amen."

 1. Exodus 4:1-4 (NIV).

 All articles on this website are written by

 Richard (Dick) Innes unless otherwise stated.